Optimal Volume-Sensitive Bounds for Polytope Approximation: Uniform Volume-Sensitive Bounds

-We will show that there exists a polytope with $O(C(K_0,\eps))$ facets sandwiched between $K_0$ and $K_1$.
-As mentioned above, we will transform the problem by mapping to the polar.
-Through an appropriate translation, we may assume that the origin $O$ coincides with the centroid of $K_0$.
-Note that the arithmetic-mean body $K_A$ of $K_0$ and $K_1$ is given by $K_0 \oplus \frac{\eps}{2}$, and recall from Section~\ref{s:am-hm} that $K_H = K_A^*$ is the harmonic-mean body of $K_1^*$ and $K_0^*$.
+We will show that there exists a polytope with $O(m(K_0,\eps))$ facets sandwiched between $K_0$ and $K_1$.
+As mentioned above, we will transform the problem by mapping it to the polar.
+Through an appropriate translation, we may assume that the centroid of $K_0$ coincides with the origin $O$.
+Note that the arithmetic-mean body $K_A$ of $K_0$ and $K_1$ is given by $K_0 \oplus \frac{\eps}{2} B^d_2$, and recall from Section~\ref{s:am-hm} that $K_H = \stdpolar{K}_A$ is the harmonic-mean body of $\stdpolar{K}_1$ and $\stdpolar{K}_0$ (see Figure~\ref{f:hausdorff}(b)).

-Our construction is based on Lemma~\ref{lem:MNet-size-hausdorff}, which shows that there is a $(K_H,\bd K_1^*)$-MNet $X$ of size $O(C(K_0,\eps))$.
-Applying Lemma~\ref{lem:MNet-approx}, it follows that there exists a polytope $P$ sandwiched between $K_1^*$ and $K_H$ with $O(|X|)$ vertices.
-By polarity, this implies that $P^*$ is a polytope sandwiched between $K_A$ and $K_1$ having $O(|X|)$ facets.
+Our construction is based on Lemma~\ref{lem:MNet-size-hausdorff} below, which shows that there is a $(K_H,\bd (\stdpolar{K}_1))$-MNet $X$ of size $O(m(K_0,\eps))$.
+By applying Lemma~\ref{lem:MNet-approx}, it follows that there exists a polytope $P$ sandwiched between $\stdpolar{K}_1$ and $K_H$ with $O(|X|)$ vertices (see Figure~\ref{f:hausdorff}(b)).
+By polarity, this implies that $\stdpolar{P}$ is a polytope sandwiched between $K_A$ and $K_1$ having $O(|X|)$ facets (see Figure~\ref{f:hausdorff}(c)).
 Since $K_0 \subseteq K_A$, this polytope is also sandwiched between $K_0$ and $K_1$, which proves Theorem~\ref{thm:main}.

-All that remains is showing that $|X| = O(C(K_0,\eps))$.
+All that remains is to show that $|X| = O(m(K_0,\eps))$.
 For this purpose, we will utilize the tools for bounding the sizes of MNets in conjunction with the relative fatness of the harmonic-mean body (established in Section~\ref{s:hm-fat}).

 \begin{lemma} Let $\eps > 0$ and let $K_0, K_1, K_A, K_H$ be convex bodies as defined above.
-Let $X$ be a $(K_H,\bd K_1^*)$-MNet.
-Then $|X| = O(C(K_0,\eps))$. \end{lemma}
+Let $X$ be a $(K_H,\bd (\stdpolar{K}_1))$-MNet.
+Then $|X| = O(m(K_0,\eps))$. \end{lemma}